conorg000/chachadotai/packages/core/README.md

 # @safetylayer/core

-SafetyLayer SDK client for behavioral security monitoring in AI applications.
+SafetyLayer SDK client for behavioral security monitoring in AI applications with ChaCha.

-## 🚀 Version 0.2.0 - Breaking Changes

-This version transforms `@safetylayer/core` from an in-process analysis engine into a thin SDK client that communicates with the SafetyLayer backend API.
-All analysis logic (SessionEngine, CoTMonitor) has moved to the backend as part of our transition to a control plane SaaS architecture.

 ## Installation